spyrostheodoridis/chorospy/README.md

 rsValues.to_csv('rsValues.csv', index=False)
 ```

-The function below extracts all values of rasters and provide the centroid of each cell.
+The function below extracts all values of rasters and provides the centroid of each cell.
 ```
 inRasters = ['bio3', 'bio6']
 rsValues = getValuesAtPoint('.', inRasters)